jmnakano-swt/GE-4120-ELECTIVE/Activity 1: Presentation Design Principles/README.md

 The first principle I applied was **Contrast**.

-I made sure that the main text, **"FREE COFFEE,"** stood out prominently against the brown-white background.
-The strong brown-and-white contrast immediately attracts the viewer's attention to the most important information.
+I made sure that the main text, **"FREE COFFEE,"** stood out prominently against the white background.
+The strong **brown-and-white contrast** immediately attracts the viewer's attention to the most important information.

 This follows the principle that: